kb-dk/on_the_indexing_of_text/01_introduction.md

 Book worms are interested in books inasmuch as they are carriers of a text.
 Book collectors are interested typography and book binding or book art in a broad sense.
 In particular if it is valuable.
+Yes, those personas are book lover caricatures, but I think they are useful when thinking about what we do when searching for text.

-There are other important distinctions, like the one between searching for texts and searching in texts.
-To search for texts implies search and retrieval of, say, novels, essays or scientific papers, whereas when searching inside a text you expect to find which paragraphs that match your criteria.
+There are other important distinctions, like the one between searching __for__ texts and searching __in__ texts.
+To search for texts implies search and retrieval of, say, novels, essays or scientific papers, whereas when searching inside a text you expect to find paragraphs or lines of poetry that match your criteria.

 When searching for texts the queries are fairly specific, like _motorcycle maintenance_, the _care and handling of blueberry bushes_